sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/rollback_database.md

 > NOTE: A customer rollback is considered an **emergency operation**.
 Please contact support at <mailto:support@sourcegraph.com> for guidance on this operation.

 A database schema downgrade will not always be enough.
-If a newer version was running even for a small time, it could have migrated data in the background into a format that's not longer readable by the previous version of Sourcegraph.
+If a newer version was running even for a small time, it could have migrated data in the background into a format that's no longer readable by the previous version of Sourcegraph.

 The `migrator` can be used to run both schema and data migrations (in the appropriate order) so that the old version of Sourcegraph can start and run without broken features.
 See the [command documentation](./manual_database_migrations.md#downgrade) for additional details.